Skip to content

 During the current COVID-19 pandemic, CMS is allowing RPM codes to be billed for a minimum of 2 days of data collection over a 30-day period rather than the 16 days of data collection that is normally required.
 When the PHE for COVID-19 expires, CMS will once again require 16 days of data out of 30 days to be collected to bill for codes 99453 and 99454.

-5. Which Devices Are Eligible for Medicare Purposes?
+5. Which RPM Devices Does Medicare Approve?

 For devices to be eligible for remote patient monitoring, they must meet the FDA’s definition of a medical device.
 Furthermore, eligible devices must be capable of digitally (i.e., automatically) uploading patient data.